plantanapp/documentation/docs/modules/root-buttons.md

 * Execute a complex workflow across all listed items.
 * Export or manipulate data in bulk based on user selections.

+## Special Lists and Tokens

+The following are available in the Actions, Per Item Actions, and Final Actions:

+* A built-in token named `[Ids:CommaDelimited]` provides the ids of ALL selected items.
+For example: `74,54`
+* A built-in token named `[Ids:JsonArray]` also provides the ids of ALL selected items.
+For example: `["74","54"]`
+* A built-in List named **ActionGridEntry** includes all records from the listing after Search and Filters are applied.
+* A built-in List named **ActionGridEntry:Selected** includes only the selected items from **ActionGridEntry**.

+These special lists and tokens offer more precise control for handling and processing multiple records efficiently using Plant an App's root buttons.

 ## Related Resources

-Watch a [video](https://plantanapp-my.sharepoint.com/:v:/p/dale_warner/EUIHP_5oDihBnhg7fQmh_Y8BquB84pIUsTH1ymVH9WyHeQ?e=F9wCKj&amp;nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D) that demonstrates the powerful capabilities of Buttons in Listings.
+Watch a [video](https://plantanapp-my.sharepoint.com/:v:/p/dale_warner/EUIHP_5oDihBnhg7fQmh_Y8BquB84pIUsTH1ymVH9WyHeQ?e=F9wCKj&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D) that demonstrates the powerful capabilities of Buttons in Listings.

 ## Input Parameter Reference